ark-lang/ark-docs/memory_allocation.md

 ## `alloc`
 The `alloc` function takes a generic type `T`, and no arguments This function will allocate enough memory to store the size of the generic type you pass in.
-The `alloc` function returns a pointer to the memory block that it allocated.
+The `alloc` function returns a pointer to the memory block that it allocates.

 ```
 func main() -> int {